davidqwertyuiop/smart_irrigation/README.md

 - To control a relay system and water pump, this function allows the flow of water on the soil  if the moisture is low with the press of a toggle button
 - This application also changes Languages on the home screen
+- The flutter ui can be gotten from any UI on the internet
+- The sdk environment used was 3.22, note that the java version must correspond to the build.gradle  file runtime

 A new Flutter project.